sebastianfrey/dcomponent/README.md

 # dcomponent
 > This work in progress!
+There may be inconsistence states between docs, sources and demos.

 ## Important mention
 The idea for `dcomponent` came up while reading [this blog post @SitePen](https://www.sitepen.com/blog/2015/07/28/simple-model-view-synchronization-with-dstore-and-dijit/) and so